Apocalyptic and post-apocalyptic fiction: Novels and short stories

 Richard Matheson's 1954 novel I Am Legend deals with the life of Robert Neville, the only unaffected survivor of a global pandemic that has turned the world's population into vampire zombie-like creatures.
 The novel has been adapted to film three times: The Last Man on Earth (1964), The Omega Man (1971), and I Am Legend (2007).
 Jeff Carlson wrote a trilogy of novels beginning with his 2007 debut, Plague Year, a present-day thriller about a worldwide nanotech contagion that devours all warm-blooded life below 10000 ft in elevation.
 Its two sequels, Plague War and Plague Zone, deal with a cure that allows return to an environment that suffered ecological collapse due to massive increases in insects and reptiles.

 World War Z: An Oral History of the Zombie War (2006) is an apocalyptic horror novel by Max Brooks.
 The book is a collection of individual accounts of desperate struggle during and after a devastating global conflict against a zombie plague, narrated by an agent of the United Nations Postwar Commission.
 It also describes the social, political, religious, and environmental changes that result from the plague.

 Emily St. John Mandel's Station Eleven (2014) takes place in the Great Lakes region after a fictional swine flu pandemic, known as the "Georgia Flu", has devastated the world, killing most of the population.
 The novel won the Arthur C. Clarke Award in May 2015.
 The award committee highlighted the novel's focus on the survival of human culture after an apocalypse, as opposed to the survival of humanity itself.

 James Dashner's The Maze Runner trilogy (2009–2011) takes place after Sun flares have scorched the Earth.
 As a result, the governments of the world released a virus to kill off some of the world's population to save resources.
-The virus turned out to be highly contagious, and it made humans lose control of their mind until they were an animal inside their head.
-This led to it being nicknamed, "The Flare".
-The series was made into movies by 20th Century Fox, with The Maze Runner released in 2014, The Scorch Trials in 2015 and the third in the series, The Death Cure in 2018.
+The virus, nicknamed "The Flare", turned out to be highly contagious and caused the infected to lose control of their mind.
+The series was made into movies by 20th Century Fox, with The Maze Runner released in 2014, The Scorch Trials in 2015, and the third in the series, The Death Cure, in 2018.